OriIdan/packepub/README.md

-# packedpub
-Creat an EPUB file based on directory contents
+Create an EPUB file based on directory contents